 It’s tough to learn anything in a class where you feel like you’re a guest or “lucky” to be a member of the class.
-Do you feel comfortable and safe in the room?
+Do you feel comfortable and safe in the room (whether in person or virtual)?
 Do you feel that you are among peers who are excited and happy to be there?
 The atmosphere of a class is largely dictated by the instructor.
 Do they create an atmosphere that instills trust and courage among the students?

 2. What is being taught in the class?

 If you were asked to, could you articulate what you are learning?
 In theory, you should be gaining skills that will work for you outside the classroom.
 After all, you can’t stay under the watchful eye of your teacher forever.
 If you want to be a professional, at some point you’ll be exiting this training ground.
 What techniques will you be taking with you?
 If you can’t clearly identify “what” is being taught, this might not be a good class for you.

 3. What is the focus of your instructor?

 I’ve heard some horror stories from students who spent precious time and money in a class that seemed to be more about the instructor than the students.
 Be wary of classes that appear to be “cultish” or focused on the ego of the teacher.
 That said, some gurus are wonderful teachers.
 Some are not.
 Pay attention and be wary of name-dropping and lengthy anecdotes.
 The focus of the class should always be the actors who are present, and the instructor’s remarks should address the work of the students who are present, not on the work of famous people who are not.

 4. Who are the students?